-This question is as old as the field of language education itself.
+Grammar vs Vocabulary debate is as old as the field of language education itself.
 There has always been a fierce debate among language researchers over what is more important in learning a foreign language- Grammar or Vocabulary?
 And there has come no proved conclusions yet.

-The incident happened when he was in Japan and he went to a shop to buy some flour.
+The incident happened when he was in Japan and he went to a small shop to buy some flour.
 He knew all the grammar patterns of Japanese to say sentences like ‘I need flour’, ‘where can I find flour’, ‘Please give me a packet of flour’ etc. but he didn’t know the exact Japanese word for flour.
 And all his efforts to explain the shopkeeper what he wanted proved to be useless and finally he wasn’t able to buy flour.

 If you don’t know grammar you may sound foolish when speaking but you can convey the necessary information.
 The kids communicate mostly through words only for the first 2-3 years.
-According to Steve Kaufmann, Grammar is something that you can learn automatically with time by listening and speaking and correcting.
+According to Steve Kaufmann, Grammar is something that you can learn automatically with time by listening and speaking and keep correcting yourself.
 He goes one step further to say that Grammar rules slow down our language learning.